ayudoo/odoo_business_relationships/README.rst

 By default, tax display is a global setting in Odoo.
 With this module you can activate ``Business Relationship Dependent`` tax display and configure this option for each business relationship separately.
-The defaults are ``tax_excluded`` for internal and B2B, but ``tax_included`` for B2C.
+The defaults are ``tax_excluded`` for `Internal` and `B2B`, but ``tax_included`` for `B2C`.

 Note, that ``tax_display`` depends on the currently logged-in user.
 Your website customers will see prices according to this setting.
-However, in the admin backend sale order and account move forms, tax line display depends on the setting for `Internal` users.
-Depending on your requirements for printed invoices, this may or may not require, that you customize the document layout.
+However, in the admin backend sale order and account move forms, the total/subtotal line display depends on the setting for `Internal` users.
+Depending on your usage of tax included or excluded pricelists this may or may not require, that you customize the document layout.

 Round prices for B2C
 ^^^^^^^^^^^^^^^^^^^^

 Odoo manages tax-excluded and tax-included prices easily, but not both together.
-Still, this may be your exact use case: You want to provide round tax-included prices for your B2C customers, but correct tax-excluded prices for other B2B transactions.
+Still, this may be your exact use case: You want to provide beautifully rounded tax-included prices for your `B2C` customers, but correct tax-excluded prices for other `B2B` transactions.

 In `Manage prices for B2B (tax excluded) and B2C (tax included) <https://www.odoo.com/documentation/14.0/applications/finance/accounting/taxation/taxes/B2B_B2C.html>`__